Ronan Berger Zach Robinson

 Issues we have tackled include: Making primary education accessible to all, global climate change, globalization, access to clean water, refugee crises and more!
 We will take on issues that the UN has already ruled on, or may be dealing with right now.
 We will learn how to present ideas fully and persuasively, practice public speaking and logic, along with learning UN Debate procedures.
 Some students will feel comfortable being very vocal while debating the issue, and others will not.
 The forum for these events provides opportunities for all types of learners.
 Some students will shine in moderated debates where rules of procedure are in play, while others will prefer the unmoderated debates where they can meet with any team member and work to create collaborative solutions.
 Some will prefer to research while others will prefer to present.
 Either way, everyone will learn geography, economic terms, current issues, how to research, public speaking and how to write a position paper.

 A Crisis Committee will be available in all conferences for experienced Model UN students.
-This is essentially an experiential historical recreation where students take on the role of a pivotal person with the historical event, and role play that person to recreate history!
+This is essentially an experiential fictional or historical recreation where students take on the role of a pivotal person with the historical event, and role play that person to recreate history!
 Students are given direct links to documents that help them understand what happened in the event.
 Maybe it would be the Cuban Missile Crisis, or perhaps the Gulf War.
 In our latest class, it was set in a particular time of the Star Wars story!
 Characters make requests to the Crisis Center, and these requests can be granted, partially granted, or denied based on how well they explain their actions.
 One team's actions will almost certainly affect the other team, and quick and inventive thinking will rule the day!